sigma-epsilon/sigmaepsilon.deepdict/docs/source/index.rst

 `Source Repository <https://github.com/sigma-epsilon/sigmaepsilon.deepdict>`_

 This is a lightweight Python library to manage nested dictionaries with parent-child relationships.
-On top of being a compatible drop-in replcement of the build in ``dict`` class, the self replicating default factory makes the creation of complex nested layouts effortless using the :ref:`DeepDict` class.
+The self replicating default factory makes the creation of complex nested layouts effortless using the :ref:`DeepDict` class.
 The library also provides a collection of useful algoritms for parsing of nested dictionaries.
 This architecture of data is utilized in many ``SigmaEpsilon`` projects.